asreview/asreview/docs/source/install/install.rst

 Install ASReview LAB
 ====================

-ASReview LAB is supported on Windows and macOS.
+ASReview LAB is supported on Windows, macOS, and Linux.

 Download a package
 ------------------